 Open Etcher, select the Lamassu image file, then select the destination USB drive and click flash.

-WARNING: Be very careful when selecting the destination drive, ensuring that you correctly point it to the destination USB drive and not that of any other devices you have connected, as the command will result in full data loss to the destination.
+WARNING: Be very careful when selecting the destination drive.
+Correctly point it to the destination USB drive and not to any other connected devices, as the command will result in full data loss to the destination.

 Booting to the USB drive

 Power off the Douro with a single press and release of the power button at the top of the tablet.